VL-RewardBench: A Challenging Benchmark for Vision-Language Generative Reward Models: Experiments

 \textbf{Downstream Task Correlation.} A key question is whether \DATASET's evaluation of VL-GenRMs predicts their real-world utility~\cite{zhou2024rmb}.
 To investigate this, we focus on Best-of-N (BoN) sampling~\cite{stiennon2020learning}, a crucial technique for improving model outputs through preference-based selection.
 We conduct experiments with two base models (Qwen2-VL-7B and LLaVA-OneVision-7B-ov) on the MMMU-Pro benchmark.
 For each query, we generate $N=8$ candidate responses and use six different VL-GenRMs for pairwise scoring and selection.
 This setup allows us to measure how each VL-GenRM's preference judgment capability translates to practical performance gains.
 The results reveal a clear relationship between \DATASET{} performance and downstream effectiveness.
 The strongest model, GPT-4o, improves LLaVA-OneVision-7B-ov's accuracy substantially (35.7\% to 52.5\%).
 This pattern generalizes across all VL-GenRMs, showing strong correlations between \DATASET\ accuracy and BoN performance gains (Pearson $r=0.946$ for Qwen2-VL-7B, $r=0.914$ for LLaVA-OneVision-7B-ov).
-These findings validate \DATASET\ as a reliable predictor of VL-GenRM effectiveness in practical alignment tasks, offering concrete guidance for model selection and development.
+This correlation validates \DATASET's effectiveness in predicting a reward model's capability for downstream alignment tasks, offering valuable guidance for LVLM development.